dhairya-quash/TEST-REPO/README.md

     cd quash-max/android
     ```

-**For running different components, refer to their respective guides:**
+**For detailed steps for running different components, refer to their respective guides:**

 ### Note